FHA Vs. Conventional Loans: Definition And Differences

 What Is An FHA Loan?

 An FHA loan is a government-backed home loan insured by the Federal Housing Administration.
-An FHA loan has less restrictive qualifications, which can make it a good choice if you’re worried about coming up with a down payment and/or have a lower credit score.
+This loan has less-restrictive qualifications, which can make it a good choice if you’re worried about coming up with a down payment and/or have a lower credit score.

 What Is A Conventional Loan?

-Conventional loans aren’t insured or guaranteed by a government agency, they’re insured by private lenders.
-You need to have a higher credit score, lower debt-to-income (DTI) ratio and down payment to qualify.
+Conventional loans are home loans offered by private lenders without any direct government backing.
+In other words, unlike FHA loans, they aren’t insured or guaranteed by a government agency.
+You need to have a higher credit score, lower debt-to-income (DTI) ratio and usually a slightly higher down payment to qualify.

 FHA Vs. Conventional Loans: Credit Score